adityadube2/AIDI1002_Project_Blaze-Face/README.md

 Convert.ipynb: loads the weights from the TFLite model and converts them to PyTorch format (blazeface.pth)

 Inference.ipynb: shows how to use the BlazeFace class to make face detections

+## Installation
+To install this project, follow these steps:

+Clone the repository
+Install the required packages.